 1. Turn Off the Receiver

 Press the power button until the receiver turns off.
-Please avoid using the remote since it can only place it in standby mode.
+Please avoid using the remote since it can only place in standby mode.
 Ensure the lights on the front panel are off before proceeding to step two below.

 2. Consult Your Owner’s Manual